RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

 `max_connections`: The key defines the maximum number of connections that can be accepted by the PostgreSQL processes that are running.
 An optimal value for the parameter will be equal to the nearest multiple of 100 of the ServerLimit value of Apache httpd2 multiplied by 2.
 For example, if ServerLimit is set to 582, we can set the max_connections to 1000.

-`shared_buffers`: The shared buffers define the memory used by all the active connections inside postgresql to store the data for the different database operations.
+`shared_buffers`: The shared buffers define the memory used by all the active connections inside PostgreSQL to store the data for the different database operations.
 An optimal value for this will vary between 2 GB to a maximum of 25% of your total system memory depending upon the frequency of the operations being conducted on Satellite.

-`work_mem`: The work_mem is the memory that is allocated on per process basis for Postgresql and is used to store the intermediate results of the operations that are being performed by the process.
+`work_mem`: The work_mem is the memory that is allocated on per process basis for PostgreSQL and is used to store the intermediate results of the operations that are being performed by the process.
 Setting this value to 8 MB should be more than enough for most of the intensive operations on Satellite.

 `autovacuum_vacuum_cost_limit`: The key defines the cost limit value for the vacuuming operation inside the autovacuum process to clean up the dead tuples inside the database relations.
 The cost limit defines the number of tuples that can be processed in a single run by the process.
 An optimal value for this is 2000 based on the general load that Satellite pushes on the PostgreSQL server process.

-Note - With the upgrade to Postgres 12, ‘checkpoint_segments’ configuration is not supported.
+Note - With the upgrade to PostgreSQL 12, ‘checkpoint_segments’ configuration is not supported.
 For more details, please refer to this `bugzilla <https://bugzilla.redhat.com/show_bug.cgi?id=1867311#c12>`_ .

 Benchmarking raw DB performance